RezBuilds/sovereign/README.md

    # rebroadcasting transactions without tor.
    walletbroadcast=0

-5. Now shut down Bitcoin Core so that the config changes we made can be applied.
+5. Now shut down Bitcoin Knots so that the config changes we made can be applied.
 Click on the ```X``` in the top right hand corner.
 Or enter the below command in any Terminal window:
    ```bash copy
    bitcoin-cli stop
    ```
 ## Allow incoming connections (optional but recommended)
-Configure your WIFI router to allow Bitcoin core incoming connections on port:8332.
+Configure your WIFI router to allow Bitcoin Knots incoming connections on port:8332.
 Make a note of both your MAC and IP address then follow the instructions in this [Link](https://bitcoin.org/en/full-node#network-configuration)

 Retrieve your Laptops MAC address and IP address from the Terminal.